This guide covers:

 - how to bundle main report + supporting documents into reviewable packages

-Depending on your account set-up and license level, you may or may not have the ability to attach supporting documentation to your Wdesk reports.
+Depending on your account set-up, you may or may not have the ability to attach supporting documentation to your Wdesk reports.
 If you have the paper clip icon on the right side of your editing window, you'll be able to see attachments made by others, and you may be able to attach things yourself.
 Try making an attachment or contact your Account Administrator to find out.

 Attach and Collect